Robust Distance Covariance: Breakdown values

 For large $s$ and sample size $n$ we thus obtain

-which goes to infinity with $s$ (for any $\alpha > 0$), so the breakdown value of $dVar$ is only $\frac{1}{n} \approx 0$.
+which goes to infinity with $s$ (for any $\alpha > 0$), so the breakdown value of $\dVar$ is only $\frac{1}{n} \approx 0$.
 This says that a single outlier can destroy it.

 Interestingly, this does not contradict the fact that the influence function is bounded for $\alpha \leqslant 1$.
 This is because the denominator of the leading term of the right hand side of~\eqref{eq:dVara} contains $n^2$ instead of the usual $n$.
-To see the effect of this, note that the contamination mass $\varepsilon$ in the definition of the influence function corresponds to $\frac{1}{n}$, so we obtain
+To see the effect of this, note that the contamination mass $\varepsilon$ in the definition of the influence function corresponds to $\frac{1}{n}$, hence

 so the highest order term in $s$ vanishes due to the remaining factor $\varepsilon$, whereas the next term corresponds to the IF.